MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/deprecation-deletion-apis.md

 ## List of deprecated methods and metadata elements

-For reference, you can use this [Microsoft Excel file](https://mbs.microsoft.com/customersource/northamerica/AX/learning/documentation/how-to-articles/DeprecationMME), which shows the artifacts that have been marked for deprecation in each major release.
+For reference, download the Microsoft Excel file, available on the [Deprecation of methods and metadata elements](https://mbs.microsoft.com/customersource/northamerica/AX/learning/documentation/how-to-articles/DeprecationMME) page of CustomerSource, which shows the artifacts that have been marked for deprecation in each major release.